Question: What is the difference between the Gratz case and the Grutter case?

 Question: Didn’t the Supreme Court rule that diversity was a compelling interest?

 Answer: Yes.
-The opinions in the Gratz and Grutter cases say that diversity is a “compelling interest” that sometimes justifies the consideration of race.
+The opinions in the Gratz v.
+Bollinger and Grutter v.
+Bollinger cases say that diversity is a “compelling interest” that sometimes justifies the consideration of race.
 However, the opinions made it clear that a school may not engage in mechanical racial balancing.
 The opinions left open many practical questions about what admissions practices legitimately contribute to diversity and what practices amount to illegal racial balancing.
 And in practice, it is sometimes difficult to distinguish between the two.

 Question: How did named plaintiffs Barbara Grutter, Jennifer Gratz, and Patrick Hamacher get involved in the University of Michigan cases?

-Answer: After applying to the University of Michigan Law School, Barbara was wait listed and then rejected.
-Similarly, Jennifer and Patrick were “wait listed” and then rejected by the University’s College of Literature, Science, and the Arts.
+Answer: After applying to the University of Michigan Law School, Barbara Grutter was wait listed and then rejected.
+Similarly, Jennifer Gratz and Patrick Hamacher were “wait listed” and then rejected by the University’s College of Literature, Science, and the Arts.
 After learning that race played a large role in the University’s admissions policies, all three concluded that they would have been admitted had they been of a preferred race – black, Hispanic, or Native American.
 The three sought legal representation to vindicate their right to be free of racial discrimination.
 With CIR’s help, they filed a civil rights lawsuit against the University of Michigan in federal court.

 Question: When did Barbara, Jennifer, and Patrick apply to the University of Michigan?